Size Difference Kink

 Psychology

 Proposed drivers include the symbolism a size gap carries (protection, vulnerability, dominance, engulfment) together with conditioning from culture and individual experience; the macrophilia literature is explicitly speculative on origins.
-Power-themed and contrast-themed scenarios are among the more commonly reported fantasies in general-population work such as Jocelyn Lehmiller's Tell Me What You Want (2018), where dominance and submission fantasies are near-universal, suggesting the size-contrast interest taps a widely shared emotional palette rather than an exotic one.
+Power-themed and contrast-themed scenarios are among the more commonly reported fantasies in general-population work such as Justin Lehmiller's Tell Me What You Want (2018), where dominance and submission fantasies are near-universal, suggesting the size-contrast interest taps a widely shared emotional palette rather than an exotic one.

 Prevalence & culture